 Anibar International Animation Festival is the only animation festival in Kosova, and one of the biggest cultural events in the country.
 Since the beginning, the festival is organized and held in various settings in the city of Peja.

-Anibar screens animated films coming from different places around the world, that in four cinemas, two of them set outdoors.
-Except for the screening of the films during the festival, Anibar organizes workshops, lectures, debates, presentations, and additional daily activities (concerts and camping).
+Anibar screens animated films coming from different places around the world, that in five cinemas, three of them set outdoors.
+Except for the screening of the films during the festival, Anibar organizes workshops, lectures, masterclasses, debates, presentations, special programs, and additional daily activities (concerts and camping).

 Year by year, the festival endeavors screening qualitative films, in both, technical and artistic aspect of the view.
 The selection of entries is made in accord with criteria deriving from a limited staff of professionals who aim to balance the audience, artistic reviews, and the market.